aa-fisk/LL_paper/LL_project.md

 Power spectra
 Other ideas - read something like Mathildes paper

 - important point - not arrhythmic due to low light intensity 100-120 lux super low LED light
+Given this Ohta paper shows not desynchronised therefore what are we even doing?

+argh why do we care?
+How does this fit with what we know about sleep regulation?

+Homeostasis causes increased sleep need and intensity after prolonged waking.
+We see normal SWE with increased sleep therefore this cannot be due to increased homeostatic pressure.

+Circadian?
+Given see changes immediately, not enough time to cause major change to circadian signal, should be robust to short term changes as that's the entire point?
+How long does it take to cause disruption in the ohta paper?
+Housed under LL 3-5 months, arrythmic after 120 days!!!